Writing your research proposal

 Thesis statement

-Write a summary of your overarching research question and include:
+Write a summary of your overarching research question as well as any sub-questions and explain:

 • why your research area is of academic and practical interest

-• how your research builds on existing work
+• how your research builds on existing published work

 • your knowledge of the research area.